Visnalize/.com/src/win7simu/faq.md

 ### Any plan to publish this simulator to App Store?

 No, I'm afraid.
 It's unlikely that this simulator will be published to App Store due to Apple's strict policies.
 However, you can still use the [web version](https://win7simu.visnalize.com/) or even "[install](https://youtu.be/zdSdvfFDKZg)" it on your iOS device.

+### I found a bug in the simulator.
+How do I report it?

+To help facilitate the bug smashing process, I only look into bug reports that are submitted via [email](mailto:visnalize@gmail.com), from [Github issues board](https://github.com/Visnalize/win7-simu) or through the simulator itself.
+You can find a "Report bugs" option in the __About__ app to report bugs through the simulator.
+Please include as much detail as possible that would help reproduce the bug.